telosys-templates/database-sql-liquibase/README.md

-# Liquibase files and SQL scripts for database management
+# Liquibase files for database management

 This bundle generates the following Liquibase files: